vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 1. **Is it possible for one single entity to rug its users?**

 Yes, Tangible can neglect to liquidate assets or not honor redemptions.
-In addition, most of the protocol’s funds, including its treasury, insurance funds, and collateral assets in smart contract custody, can be accessed by the same two or three multi-sig signers.
-The same is obviously true for all real-world assets, and for all smart contracts.
-Moreover, there are no time locks.
+It also acts as its own oracle for pricing RWA's.
+Most of the protocol’s funds, including its treasury, insurance funds, and collateral assets in smart contract custody, can be accessed through a single EOA (Tangible: Deployer) or privileged multi-sig.
+Moreover, there are no timelocks.

 These are clearly some red flags.
-The fact that the [team](https://docs.tangible.store/legal#who-is-on-the-tangible-labs-team) is public and is experienced in building Web3 start-ups, adds some credibility.
-However, only two signers need to be compromised to endanger the whole project and user funds.
+The fact that the [team](https://docs.tangible.store/legal#who-is-on-the-tangible-labs-team) is doxxed and is experienced in building Web3 start-ups adds some credibility.
+However, the high level of system complexity along with centralized access control give cause for concern.

 2. **If the team vanishes, can the project continue?**

 No, the team controls all contracts, assets, and custody of all RWAs.
 If the team vanishes, the DAO could not exercise the liquidation of its RWAs.
 Moreover, nobody could update the contracts, distribute fees, or access any other assets held in the treasury.
 Hence, it’s unlikely that the real estate properties or any other RWAs in Tangible’s custody can be accessed by anyone outside the team.

-The team mentioned the objective to partner with other RE issuers, to reduce dependency on their own LLC.
+The team mentioned the objective to partner with other RE issuers to reduce dependency on their own LLC.
 This, however, is not the case yet.

 3. **Does the protocol rely on CRV or other incentives to keep its peg?**

-Not at this point.
-USDR has grown to a market cap of [$11.5M](https://www.coingecko.com/en/coins/real-usd) around the time of writing.
+Somewhat.
+USDR has grown to a market cap of [$11.5M](https://www.coingecko.com/en/coins/real-usd) before receiving a Curve gauge.
 USDR has also been relatively stable.
 The only depeg occurred during the depeg of USDC, whereby most stablecoins experience some issues over the course of one weekend.
 USDR has quickly recovered and remained stable since.

-Given that they have not profited from CRV rewards so far, this leads to the conclusion that these rewards are not needed to keep USDR at the peg.
+However, USDR depends on POL in the Curve pool to offer adequate liquidity and minimize redemptions thorugh the protocol directly.
+This can create a dependence on incentives to the Curve pool to avoid a liquidity crunch, and could become a crutch in case the system faces insolvency.

 4. **Do audits reveal any concerning signs?**

 No, the first audit did not find any severe issues.
 However, there has only been one audit so far.
 A second audit is underway while this report is being written.
 It is worth noting that there is no active bounty program, and generally Tangible and USDR is still a young project.

 As mentioned above, there seem to be some architectural inconsistencies and a missing smart contract business logic, that is relying on a role-based system.
-Currently, Tangible is more a company than a protocol, leaving room for human errors that can be implemented undetected.
+Currently, Tangible is more a company than a protocol, leaving room for human errors.
+Given the complexity of the system, a single audit seems inadequate.

 ## Conclusion

 Tangible is a very ambitious and fast-moving project.
 It introduces novel RWA use cases and an innovative stablecoin with intrinsic yield and a rebase mechanism.
-The concepts with regard to RWA trading, and real estate as collateral are sound and often well thought through.
-One conceptual flaw, however, is that the protocol represents the issuer and collateral taker of RE TNFTs.
+The concepts with regard to RWA trading, and real estate as collateral are sound and well thought through.
+One conceptual flaw, however, is that the protocol represents the issuer and custodian of RE TNFTs.
 Additionally, the actual implementation of the project's vision often leaves room for improvement.
 Tangible is prioritizing growth and fast releases of new features over the improvement and decentralization of the existing infrastructure.

-The entire setup related to smart contract custody, RWA custody, governance, and USDR peg stability is insufficient and urges caution.
+The entire setup related to smart contract access control, RWA custody, governance, and oracle is insufficient and urges caution.
 The protocol is susceptible to human errors and requires complete trust in the entities behind the platform.
-Moreover, it’s quite complex on a technical and conceptual level, and a lot could be done to improve the project’s transparency (e.g. multi-sig setup, ownership and custody of RWAs, pricing of RWAs, cross-chain wUSDR implementation, roadmap, access rights, admin roles, and hidden owners, just to name a few keywords).
+Moreover, it’s quite complex on a technical and conceptual level, and much is needed to improve the project’s transparency (e.g. ownership and custody of RWAs, pricing of RWAs, cross-chain wUSDR implementation, roadmap, access rights, admin roles, and hidden owners, just to name a few).

-In summary, the project is a pioneer in the RE/RWA-backed stablecoin market.
-But it is somewhat opaque and the visible elements come with several risks.
-The project is not of decentralized nature.
+Although we commend the project's ambition, our opinion is that there is simply too much dependence on the core team.
+Users are wholly reliant on honest and responsible management by the team.
+In order to meet requirements for a Curve gauge, Tangible should implement their plan to transfer price oracles and proof of reserve for their RWAs to an independant auditor and oracle provider, and remove access control from EOAs on all system contracts.
+Until these changes take place, we believe Curve should not be incentivizing the USDR/am3CRV pool.

 ## Resources